-Paragraph 2.15 of the House Rules and Procedures state that the accommodation centre manager is obliged to notify the Community Welfare Office, now known as a Department of Social Protection representative, the official who grants the asylum seeker their weekly allowance, that they have been away without telling management and that this may affect access to the Direct Provision Allowance.175
+Paragraph 2.15 of the House Rules and Procedures state that the accommodation centre manager is obliged to notify the Community Welfare Office, now known as a Department of Social Protection representative, the official who grants the asylum seeker their weekly allowance, that they have been away without telling management and that this may affect access to the Direct Provision Allowance.259

-However, the House Rules have not been revised in light of the introduction of the Reception Conditions Regulations and their legal status is therefore unclear.
+However, as of January 2021, the House Rules have not been revised in light of the introduction of the Reception Conditions Regulations and their legal status therefore remains unclear.
 The Regulations specifically define House Rules as "rules made by the Minister under Regulation 25".
 Regulation 25 empowers the Minister to make rules to be complied with by persons who are being accommodated in an accommodation centre or reception centre.
 Such rules may relate to the operation of the centre and the conduct of residents.
-Regulation 25(4) further states that the Minister shall make the house rules accessible on the website of IPAS.
+Regulation 25(4) further states that the Minister shall make the house rules accessible in a variety of languages on the website of IPAS.
 This has not been done at the time of writing.
-It is highly questionable whether the Minister could rely on the existing house rules which pre-date and were not made in accordance with Regulation 25 for the purposes of the Regulations.